 Dyscalculia can manifest in the brain in various ways, and its symptoms may vary from person to person.
 Common signs of dyscalculia include:

-- Difficulty to determine number concepts and symbols
+- Difficulty in determining number concepts and symbols

 - Struggles with counting, sequencing, and place value